Code-Institute-Submissions/marybees/README.md

 ### Deployment

-[Heroku](https://www.heroku.com/)- to deploy to Heroku firstly create a new app then in the resources tab provision a heroku postgres database.
+[Heroku](https://www.heroku.com/)-to deploy to Heroku firstly create a new app then in the resources tab provision a heroku postgres database.
 To use Postgres dj_database_url and  psycopg2-binary must be installed.
 Comment out the default database in settings.py and instead provde the database URL from Heroku so that original database settings are not in version control.

-AWS
+Then run migrations.
+Write an if statement so that if the app is running on heroku where the database URL environment will be defined connect to Postgres otherwise sqlite.
+Install the gunicorn webserver.
+Create a Procfile to tell Heroku to create a web dyno which will run gunicorn.
+Temporarily disable collectstatic so heroku won't try to collect static files on deploying.
+Add host name of Heroku app to allowed hosts in project level settings.
+Push to github then git push heroku master.

+[AWS](https://aws.amazon.com/) - hosts static files and image files.
+Create a group.
+Attach a policy that allows full S3 access to the bucket.
+Create a user who is part of the group and who has their own special access keys

 ## Credits